Collaboration & Workflows

 Update content item

-You can also choose the update the content item that triggers the automation.
-Use this automation, for example, to automatically assign a content item when the status is set to 'review'.
+You can also choose to update the content item when the automation triggers.
+Use this automation, for example, to automatically assign a content item when the stage is set to Review.

 update content item